JosephJvB/tony-g/README.md

   But that's like quite a complicated thing
   So maybe it's better to just try to find the missing ones at the time There should never really be a time when I need to look up more than 100 in a day right so it's kinda dumb.

+how to I wanna launch this

+1. Apple Playlist:
+   . delete current playlists?
+Or at least rename them so they don't get in the way . test at least one year locally first
+   .
+Deploy as lambda
+   .
+Use Lambda to go thru backlog - using test input year

+1. Youtube Playlists
+   . using a new playlist prefix so existing lists won't be affected .
+Test a few videos locally first
+   .
+Use Lambda to go thru backlog - using test input video ids

+Could everything be in package main??
+Have i been overcomplicating the package names I strongly suspect ya yes yup